 If you’re confused about the world of the Disney Dining Plans and Disney Restaurant Options you are not alone!
 There are a lot of things to remember and keep in mind.
 Table Service, Quick Service, Counter Service, ADR’s, mobile ordering, oh my!
 And since some things need to be done before you arrive we’re gonna dive right in.
 Know that everyone will have a different idea of what is good and bad about what we’re about to share.
 So here it goes.

 Disney Dining Plan Options

 Okay, so if you’ve ever been to Disney you know they have tons of food options!
 There is no chance of going hungry.
-Whether your eating on the Disney Dining Plan or frequenting the closest food cart, here is what you need to know.
-Purchasing a dining plan with your tickets means you will have prepaid for all the food you plan to eat on vacation.
+Whether you’re eating on the Disney Dining Plan or frequenting the closest food cart, here is what you need to know.
+Purchasing a Disney dining plan with your tickets means you will have PREPAID for all the food you plan to eat on vacation.
 Or if you choose not to go with a plan, you will be paying for meals as you go for everyone in your party, throughout your vacation.
 Here are the Disney Dining Plan Options available.